wp-plugins/vzaar-media-management/readme.txt

 == Changelog ==

-= V1.1 - 13.SEPT.2011 =
+= V1.2 - 06.FEB.2012 =
-* New : All things are New
-* Changed : Nothing
-* Bugfix : None
+* Bugfix : There were some warning messages when wp debug mode is set to true.
+Those are fixed.

 == Upgrade Notice ==

-Nothing is updated yet !
+Nothing is Upgraded yet !